Sicily: Religion

 As in most Italian regions, Roman Catholicism is the predominant religious denomination in Sicily, and the church still plays an important role in the lives of most people.
 There is also a notable small minority of Eastern-rite Byzantine Catholics which has a mixed congregation of ethnic Albanians; it is operated by the Italo-Albanian Catholic Church.
 Most people still attend church weekly or at least for religious festivals, and many people get married in churches.
 There was a wide presence of Jews in Sicily for at least 1,400 years and possibly for more than 2,000 years.
 Some scholars believe that the Sicilian Jewry are partial ancestors of the Ashkenazi Jews.
 However, much of the Jewish community faded away when they were expelled from the island in 1492.
 Islam was present during the Emirate of Sicily, although Muslims were also expelled.
 Today, mostly due to immigration to the island, there are also several religious minorities, such as Jehovah's Witnesses, Hinduism, Islam, Judaism, and Sikhism.
 There are also a some Evangelical Christians who live on the island.
+As of 2020, there are approximately 4,989,921 Roman Catholics in Sicily constituting about 99.2% of the island's population.
+Additionally there are also about 23,120 members of the Italo-Albanian Catholic Church also living in Sicily constituting roughly 0.5% of the population.

 Politics

 The politics of Sicily takes place in a framework of a presidential representative democracy, whereby the President of Regional Government is the head of government, and of a pluriform multi-party system.
 Executive power is exercised by the Regional Government.
 Legislative power is vested in both the government and the Sicilian Regional Assembly.
 The capital of Sicily is Palermo.

 Traditionally, Sicily votes for centre-right parties during elections.
-From 1943-51, there was also a separatist political party called Sicilian Independence Movement (Movimento Indipendentista Siciliano, MIS).
+From 1943 to 1951, there was also a separatist political party called Sicilian Independence Movement (Movimento Indipendentista Siciliano, MIS).
 Their most successful result was at the 1946 general election, when MIS obtained 0.7% of national votes (8.8% of votes in Sicily), and four seats.
 However, the movement lost all their seats following the 1948 general election and the 1951 regional election.
 Even though it has never been formally disbanded, today the movement is no longer part of the politics of Sicily.
-After World War II, Sicily became a stronghold of the Christian Democracy, in opposition to the Italian Communist Party.
-The Communists and their successors (the Democratic Party of the Left, the Democrats of the Left and the present-day Democratic Party) had never won any seats in the region until 2012.
+After World War II, Sicily became a stronghold of the Christian Democracy.
 Sicily is now governed by a centre-right coalition.
-Nello Musumeci is the current President and has served since 2017.
+Renato Schifani is the current President and has served since 2022.